Lake Eber

 Lake Eber (Eber Gölü) is a freshwater lake in Afyon Province, Turkey.
+The lake used to be connected with nearby Lake Akşehir and was named Tessarakonta Martyron, the Forty Martyr's lake, in premodern times.

 Geography

 The lake is between the district centers of Çay, Bolvadin and Sultandağı of Afyon Province.
 The midpoint is at about 38°38′N 31°09′E. The altitude of the water surface with respect to sea level is 967 m.
 The surface area fluctuates and at times it may be exceed 125 km2.
 In past the maximum recorded depth was 21 m.

 Geology

 Lake Eber is a part of Akarçay closed basin, a tectonic basin about 7600 km2.
 At the conclusion of the last glacier age (Pleistocene) a vast lake was formed in the basin.
 But after the water level dropped, the lake was fragmentized into two lakes.
 Lake Eber is at the north west and Lake Akşehir which shares the same history lies at the south east.
 Presently the distance between the two lakes (nearest points) is about 10 km.